Avro Shackleton: Avro 716 Shackleton Mk.3

-The third of three MR 3 modification phases including the addition of two Armstrong Siddeley Viper turbojet engines at the rear of the outboard engine nacelles to be used for assisted takeoff.
+The Phase 3 update introduced two Armstrong Siddeley Viper turbojet engines at the rear of the outboard engine nacelles to be used for assisted takeoff.
 The wing main spars had to be strengthened due to the additional engines.
 A new navigation system was also fitted and there were some modification to the internal arrangement, including a shorter crew rest area to give more room for the tactical positions.